cloud-ark/kubeplus/README.md

 ```
 --->

-The resource consumption of this resource topology can be obtained using ``kubectl metrics`` plugin as follows:
+The resource consumption of above resource topology can be obtained using ``kubectl metrics`` plugin as follows:

 ```
 $ kubectl metrics service wordpress namespace1